kaiiyer/kaiiyer.github.io/_posts/2019-04-19-An insight to Digital Privacy and Security Resources.md

 Remember Gamergate?
 Or when the identity of that dentist who killed Cecil the Lion was posted?
 Or that man who was… www.propublica.org

-How to Use Signal Without Giving Out Your Phone Number How to Use Signal Without Giving Out Your Phone Number
+How to Use Signal Without Giving Out Your Phone Number

 Just a few years ago, sending encrypted messages was a challenge.
 Just to get started, you had to spend hours following…